cwoodall/cwoodall.github.io/_posts/blog/2016-12-24-making-gifs-from-videos-in-linux.md

 While `gif`s are a pretty useful format for adding video content to documentation.
 I realize that the `.webm` format might be a better alternative, in the long run.
-With less effort you can get higher compression rates and smaller file sizes, all with better quality and the option for integrating audio.
+With less effort, you can get higher compression rates and smaller file sizes, all with better quality and the option for integrating audio.